 What is being proposed?

-A permit parking scheme is proposed to operate from 9am to 6.30pm, Monday to Sunday to help maximise space for existing zone residents across the week.
-An overview is shown on the plan in the Document Library to the right.
+A permit parking scheme is proposed to operate from 12pm to 9pm on Event and Match days only to help maximise space for existing residents on these days.

 Why is this needed?